 The shape of IT teams has become fluid.
 Team members have been redistributed to cope with constantly changing demands.

 IT departments have also become at least partly responsible for the emotional wellbeing of staff.
 Some staff have been separated from their families.
 Others were forced to return early from their honeymoon.
-Some have been unable to come back into Australia or New Zealand.
+Some have been unable to come back into where they’re primarily based.
 Every individual – whether they have faced one of those situations or not – has felt uncomfortable and uncertain at different points in this process.

-The work of a CIO and their team – whether an app, a chat platform, expanded VPN capabilities – enables a sense of belonging and security that helps people cope during difficult times.
+The work of a IT leader and their team – whether an app, a chat platform, expanded virtual private network capabilities – enables a sense of belonging and security that helps people cope during difficult times.
 While everyone is experiencing this current climate ‘storm’, we are all in different boats.
-Their purpose has changed dramatically, and we’re hearing some spectacular stories from their endeavours.
+The purpose of IT leaders has changed dramatically, and we’re hearing some spectacular stories from their endeavours.

-Every organisation is unique in its operations, meaning every CIO must set priorities before deciding where and how resources must be distributed.
+Every organisation is unique in its operations, meaning every IT leader must set priorities before deciding where and how resources must be distributed.

 At Salesforce, we created a COVID-19 Customer Response Hub and quickly addressed three priorities: